superlj666/Multi-Class-Learning-using-Unlabeled-Samples-Theory-and-Algorithm/README.md

 - ./data/: Store parameter tuning results.
 - ./datasets/: Store primal libsvm style datasets.
 All datasets are available in [LibSVM Data](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).
 - ./result/: Store final results for experiments.
+- ./libsvm/: Libvm tools used in codes, including lisvmread, which is provided in [libsvm](https://github.com/cjlin1/libsvm).
 - ./code/core_functions: Core functions used in expereiments, including the proposed algorithm, cross validition and so on.
 - ./code/utils/: Common utils used in experiments.
 - ./code/tune_parameters.m: Tune optimal parameters set and save them.